 - Archival collections range from very large (for example, Arlington Street Church), to only a single record book (for example, Universalist Church, Princeton, Ohio).

-In addition to searching the HOLLIS+ or HOLLIS Classic for manuscript records, the listing of Unitarian Universalist Congregational Records (including the various Miscellaneous Collections and the Congregational Resource Files) in the Manuscripts and Archives Department should be consulted to determine what types of records are available for a particular church.
-For information about these manuscripts and archives collections, see How to Use the Manuscripts and Archives Collections.
+In addition to searching the HOLLIS for manuscript records, consult the listing of Unitarian Universalist Congregational Records (including the various Miscellaneous Collections and the Congregational Resource Files) in the Special Collections section of this website to determine what types of records are available for a particular church.
+For information about these manuscripts and archives collections, see Visit Special Collections.

 There are large archival collections for a number of churches: